LaurenAMolloy/brewdog-of-the-day/README.md

 ### Continued development

 Moving forward I would like to continue learning about and experiment more with integrating data from API's.
-I would like to migrate some of my vanilla js projects into React projects to get more experience working with SPA's.
+I would like to migrate some of my vanilla js projects into React projects to get more experience working with SPA's and MPA's.
+I could also improve this project by adding a dark theme toggle.

 ### Useful resources